by Dr. Lawrence Wilson

 The reactive mind.
 This part of the mind is sometimes called the reactive mind because it tends to react to stimuli or many kinds, rather than originate creative thoughts and ideas as to how to solve problems.

 In fact, fear and anger are the basic emotions of the ego self.
-Fear, according to A Course In Miracles and other texts, is the most basic feature of an ego-centered person.
+Fear is the most basic feature of an ego-centered person.
 If you find yourself afraid of anything, you are acting from the ego mind.

 Most people do not want to feel afraid all the time, but they do not know what to do about it.
 The ego mind has an answer.
-It projects the fear outside of themselves and then responds to the projection with the emotion - or really the bodily response - called anger.
+It projects the fear outside of itself and then responds to the projection with the emotion - or really the bodily response - called anger.
+Anger feels better than fear.

 The ego mind, in fact, is sustained by feelings of fear and anger.
 Some people can see this in themselves, how they alternate between these two emotions much of the time.